nf-core/sarek/docs/output.md

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.

-The directories listed below will be created in the results directory after the pipeline has finished.
-All paths are relative to the top-level results directory.

 ## Pipeline overview <!-- omit in toc -->

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps: